BigDaMa/TOI-FGPT/README.md

-# TOI-FGPT
+# NST-FGPT

 This solution is developed based on [FlashGPT3](https://doi.org/10.5281/zenodo.5504362)[1] proposed by Microsoft.
 OpenAI API token and Ollama are required to run the experiments. `flashgpt3/cache/default.json` and `flashgpt3/cache/toi.json` are cache files for queries and TOIs, respectively.
 Delete `flashgpt3/cache/default.json` to obtain new query results.
-Delete `flashgpt3/cache/toi.json` and set TOILearning = true to obtain new TOIs.
+Delete `flashgpt3/cache/toi.json` and set NSTLearning = true to obtain new NSTs.

 ## Run the Experiments